-If you’re looking for an unforgettable experience with your family during your trip to the City of Lights, then you’ve come to the right place.
+If you’re looking for an unforgettable experience with your family during your trip to Paris, then you’ve come to the right place.
 Learning to make macarons in Paris with your kids is an opportunity of a lifetime, not to mention that it’s fun, educational, and really, really, delicious!

 During a solo trip to the capital of France with my girls (7 and 9 years old at the time), I wanted to find something special for us to do, so I started looking into macaron classes in Paris for kids.